kmwtechnology/lucille/doc/site/content/en/docs/faq.md

 **What search backends are supported?**

 Apache Solr, OpenSearch, and Elasticsearch are the supported search backends.
 The [Support Matrix]({{< relref "docs/operations/support-matrix" >}}) lists the tested versions for each.
-Pinecone and Weaviate are supported as vector database targets via plugins.
+Pinecone and Weaviate are supported as vector database targets via optional Maven dependencies — see [Indexers]({{< relref "docs/reference/indexers" >}}) for configuration.
 A CSV indexer is also available for local development and testing without a running search backend.

 Custom connectors and indexers can be added without modifying the core project — implement the relevant interface, place the JAR on the classpath, and reference the fully-qualified class name in your config file.